Lookahead Pathology in Monte-Carlo Tree Search: Critical Win-Loss Games

 \section{Critical Win-Loss Games}

-Our goal in this paper is to determine the conditions under which UCT exhibits lookahead pathology.
+Our goal in this paper is to determine some sufficient conditions under which UCT exhibits lookahead pathology.
 To conduct this study, we seek a class of games that satisfy several properties.
 Firstly, we desire a model that permits us to construct arbitrarily large games to more thoroughly study the impact of tree depth on UCT's performance.
 We note that most of the game tree models discussed in Section \ref{sec:tree-models} do not meet this requirement.
-The one exception is the prefix value tree model of \citeauthor{pvtrees} that, however, fails a different test: the ability to construct games with parameterizable difficulty.
-Specifically, we find that prefix value games are too ``easy'' as evidenced by the fact that a na\"{i}ve planning algorithm that combines minimal lookahead with purely random playouts achieves perfect decision-making accuracy in this setting (see Appendix \ref{sec:pvtrees} for a proof of this claim).
+The one exception is the prefix value tree model of \oldciteauthor{pvtrees} that, however, fails a different test: the ability to construct games with parameterizable difficulty.
+Specifically, we find that prefix value games are too ``easy'' as evidenced by the fact that a na\"{i}ve planning algorithm that combines minimal lookahead with purely random playouts achieves perfect decision-making accuracy in this setting (see Appendix \ref{sec:pvtrees}).
 In this section, we describe \emph{critical win-loss games}, a new generative model of extensive-form games, that addresses both these shortcomings of existing models.